Jetsetter/jetsetter.github.io/_posts/2016-10-31-document-hydration.md

 Hydration happens in a few steps-

 * ### Extract matching metadata

-	config describes "tokens" which match on field names in the document and eventually are used when fetching the given resource.
-In this case, "property-id": ["propertyId", "propertyIds"] means that any fields called "propertyId" or "propertyIds" will lead to this resource being fetched.
+The configuration describes "tokens" which match on field names in the document and eventually are used when fetching the given resource.
+In this case, *"property-id": ["propertyId", "propertyIds"]* means that any fields called "propertyId" or "propertyIds" will lead to this resource being fetched.
 * ### Fetch resources

-	replace token in curl with extracted references "path": "/v4/PropertyService/properties/${property-id}", -> /v4/PropertyService/properties/65
+Then it replaces token in braces with extracted references
+<pre>"path": "/v4/PropertyService/properties/${property-id}"</pre>
+becomes:
+<pre>/v4/PropertyService/properties/65</pre>
 * ### Infuse API response into document (hydration)

 Our original document: